 While the pot is still hot add the garlic, carrots and parsnips and cook for about 2 minutes.

-In a small bowl mix Herbie’s Tomato Powder with 4 tablespoons of water to make a tomato paste.
-Add the tomato paste to the vegetables and cook for an additional minute.
+In a small bowl mix Herbie’s Tomato Powder with 4 tablespoons of water to make a tomato paste and add the tomato paste to the vegetables and cook for an additional minute.

-This can be served with rice, naan, potatoes, polenta or any other starch of your choice.
+This can be served with rice, naan, mashed potatoes, polenta or just tear apart a loaf of crusty bread.